FoE-Aztecs-Minigame/FoE-Aztecs-Minigame.github.io/README.md

 Website: https://foe-aztecs-minigame.github.io

-About
-Forge of Empires, FOE, and all associated trademarks and content belong to InnoGames GmbH. foe-aztecs-minigame.github.io is an unofficial 3rd party site, and is not directly affiliated with InnoGames.
+DISCLAIMER: Forge of Empires, FOE, and all associated trademarks and content belong to InnoGames GmbH. foe-aztecs-minigame.github.io is an unofficial 3rd party site, and is not directly affiliated with InnoGames.

 Created by MooingCat, (EN16), September 2020